-The boom "upsets" the systems equilibrium which has to be restored so that entrepreneurial activity and innovations can resume.
+The boom "upsets" the systems equilibrium which must be restored so that entrepreneurial activity and innovations can resume.
 Why?
 What exactly does the expression "upsets its equilibrium" means?

-"Just as the struggle towards a new equilibrium position, which will embody the innovations and give expression to their effects upon the old firms, is the real meaning of a period of depression as we know it from experience, so it may likewise be shown that this struggle must actually lead to a close approach to an equilibrium position: on the one hand, the driving impulse of the process of depression cannot theoretically stop until it has done its work, has really brought about the equilibrium position" (1997: Kindle Locations 5140-5143).
+"Just as the struggle towards a new equilibrium position, which will embody the innovations and give expression to their effects upon the old firms, is the real meaning of a period of depression as we know it from experience, so it may likewise be shown that this struggle must actually lead to a close approach to an equilibrium position: on the one hand, the driving impulse of the process of depression cannot theoretically stop until it has done its work, has really brought about the equilibrium position"(1997: Kindle Locations 5140-5143).

-&lt;sup>25 Depressions in Schumpeter's TED terminology.
+28 Depressions in Schumpeter's TED terminology.

-How? what are the mechanisms through which the equilibrium position - with zero profits, zero interest rate, no loans, no excess demand in any corner of the system, full employment and no entrepreneurs in action- comes to existence?
+How? what are the mechanisms through which the equilibrium position - with zero profits, zero interest rate, no bank loans (or very few and, therefore, a massive contraction on their source of revenue), no debt, no excess demand in any corner of the system, full employment, and no entrepreneurs in action- comes to existence?
 How long does it last?
 The reader will not find the answers in the book.
 Furthermore, how does the banking system - the Ephor- survives with no loans and no earnings (zero interest rates)?